-Any individuals or groups of students with problems or questions related to their residential situation should come to Room 110.
-Administration Building, for assistance.
-The selection and training of the Resident Directors, Resident Advisors, and Residence Hall Officers are the responsibilities of the Office of Student Residential Life.
-The office also tries to identify the needs of students related to their residential experience, so that through individual counseling or new programs these needs can best be met.
+The office also tries to identify the needs of student related to their residential experience, so that through individual counseling or new programs these needs can best be met.
 This includes married students, single parents, off-campus students, and residence hall students.
-The office supervises all applications, assignments, and financial arrangements for on-campus and family housing, and oversees the physical operation and maintenance of these facilities.
-It also maintains listings for offcampus accommodations.
+The office supervises all applications, assignments, and financial arrangements for on-campus and family housing, and oversees the physical operation and maintains listings for off-campus accommodations.